 The Call Monitor output is always active and is independent of the main display monitor.
-The camera that is being viewed on the Call Monitor may be selected by pressing the FREEZE button (except while in Zoom mode) and holding it for approximately 3 seconds.
-When the SPX9m is in Call Monitor mode the FREEZE LED will flash on and off.
+The camera, which is viewed on the Call Monitor, may be selected by pressing the FREEZE button (except while in Zoom mode) and holding it for approximately 3 seconds.
+When the DPX9m is in "Call Monitor mode", the FREEZE LED will flash on and off.
 At this time, any camera that is "alive" may be selected by pressing the CAMERA button.
-In addition, the Call Monitor output may be set to sequence through a programmed set of "alive" cameras by pressing the SEQUENCE button.
-The SEQUENCE LED will light and the Call Monitor output will sequence through the programmed set of cameras (See Sequence Set Up on page 16).
-The Call Monitor output defaults to sequencing mode and will automatically display any alarming camera.
+In addition, the Call Monitor output may be set to sequence through "alive" cameras by pressing the SEQUENCE button.
+The SEQUENCE LED will light and the Call Monitor output will sequence through all "alive" cameras.
+The Call Monitor output defaults to "sequencing" mode and will automatically display any "alarming" camera.
 It is also possible to view the VCR IN and VCR OUT signals using the Call Monitor.
 When in "Call Monitor" mode, a single press of the VCR button will display VCR IN on the Call Monitor.
 A second press of the VCR button will display VCR OUT.
+Successive presses of the VCR button will toggle the Call Monitor display between VCR IN and VCR OUT.